JohnStephens1/ShutDownEr/README.md

 ## Support

-If you found any of them useful, sharing my work with people who might profit from them as well would be highly appreciated.
+If you found any of them useful, sharing my tools with people who might profit them as well would be highly appreciated.

 Alternatively, any and every donation would mean a lot and help me keep making more tools like them.